nwdong/spring-example-mvc/README.md

 There are couple of ways to run it

 - in STS, from project context menu, select “Run As -> Spring Boot App” (it contains Embedded Tomcat server)

+- run from java command (make sure to use the war file with original extension)

 - deploy to web server (in STS, from project context menu, select “Run As -> Run on Server”)